ewu-meltingj/p2-resume/README.md

 * In the future I will make my own custom icons with svg.
 This is due to the page loading and then the icons loading lattttter.
 So annoying.
 * I think that is all of the comments needed for this.
 * Oh yeah, I was not sure if the content needed to be real or not. sooooooooooooo some may or may not be real.
+*I HOPE YOU LIKE ALL OF THAT CORN FLOWER BLUE!
+IT'S ALL THAT I USED :)*